Bangladesh Travel: Know Before you Go.

 2. Visa on Arrival.
 Citizens of many countries can get a Visa on Arrival for Bangladesh if flying in to Dhaka airport, if you are travelling for tourism (tourist visa) and plan to stay less than 30 days.
 You can find up to date info on the Bangladesh visa on arrival here.

 3. Overland from India.
-I took the Maitree Express international train from Kolkata (India) to Dhaka (highly recommended – stay tuned for more on that soon!) however train travel between India and Bangladesh is not valid for the visa on arrival.
+I took the Maitree Express international train from Kolkata (India) to Dhaka, however train travel between India and Bangladesh is not valid for the visa on arrival.
 At the time of writing visa on arrival was available at the land border crossed by bus between India and Bangladesh.
 I found this thread on the Lonely Planet forum helpful for planning my visa.
 Because I was travelling by train between India and Bangladesh, I got my visa in advance at the Bangladesh High Commission in London, UK, a couple of months before hand.
 Processing time was slow (the embassy held on to my passport for nearly 10 days) so plan well in advance!
 My visa was valid for 3 months from date of issue.
 Another option from India would be to get your Bangladesh visa in Kolkata (Calcutta).
 In addition to the twice weekly Maitree Express, there’s also a train that runs from Kolkata to Khulna, which can be useful for heading straight to the south west of Bangladesh from India.

 Bangladesh Travel Intro: Customs & Culture.